 The planned site is situated in the oldest part of Mežaparks with adjacent buildings having been built between 1902. and 1905.
 This area can be considered as the starting point for Mežaparks both geographically and historically.

 (Picture: plan of Mežaparks and vicinity, 1918.)

-The adjacent buildings were built during the beginning of 20th century - a period which was dominated by ideas of art nouveau - the cottage-like buildings have visually "light" facades, expressed roofs and rooms within attic space.
+The adjacent buildings were built during the beginning of the 20th century - a period which was dominated by ideas of art nouveau - the cottage-like buildings have visually "light" facades, expressed roofs, and rooms within attic space.